novacbn/svelte-markc/README.md

 # svelte-markc

+> **DEPRECATED**: As I had lost interest in this project, I recommend to try out [`pngwn/MDsveX`](https://github.com/pngwn/MDsveX) which is a newer project with a similar workflow and better featureset.
+I've moved my projects to it, and it's really nice.

 > NOTE: This package is under development, and considered alpha-state.
 Please be aware there might be future breakage!

 ## Description